leifliddy/macbook12-audio-driver/README.md

 2. **pulse.switch.audio.sh** (run as normal user)
-   Script will also toggle the speaker and headphone driver and will work if active audio streams are present.
+   Script will also toggle between the speaker and headphone driver and will work if active audio streams are present.
    Since this script calls **switch.audio.driver.sh**, the normal user running this script must have the necessary sudo rights.
    ie:
    **/etc/sudoers**